Load-Balanced Fractional Repetition Codes: Background and related work

-There are many approaches to constructing FR codes for a wide range of parameter regimes.
-In~\cite{zhu2014low}, universally good FR codes are constructed from Group Divisible Designs and in~\cite{park2016construction} new construction methods are used to achieve more parameters for FR codes.
-More recent work, including~\cite{zhu2014replication},~\cite{yu2014irregular} and~\cite{zhu2015heterogeneity}, have focused on constructions FR codes for systems with heterogeneous repetition degree, node storage capacity, and link costs.
-There are also many notions in coding theory which are related to \abbr codes, including batch codes, PIR codes, and Fractional Repetition Batch codes.
-We omit the discussion of these due to space constraints.
+There are many constructions of FR codes in a wide range of parameter regimes.
+In~\cite{zhu2014low}, universally good FR codes are constructed from Group Divisible Designs and in~\cite{park2016construction} construction methods based on perfect difference families and quasi-perfect difference families are used to achieve more parameters for FR codes.

+More recent work, including~\cite{zhu2014replication,yu2014irregular,zhu2015heterogeneity}, has focused on constructing FR codes for systems with heterogeneous repetition degree, node storage capacity, and link costs.
+Yu et al.~\cite{yu2014irregular} address the problem of heterogeneity in the storage capacities and usage costs for nodes.
+They also consider network links with variable bandwidth, cost and rate.
+They define Irregular Fractional Repetition codes, and show the problem is an integer linear program.
+Zhu et al.~\cite{zhu2014replication} consider a model in which packets have one of two possible repetition degrees, motivated by a desire to have more popular packets more available due to higher repetition.
+They use a systematic outer MDS code, and give the data blocks the higher repetition degree while parity blocks have lower repetition, a strategy to reduce overall overhead in data reconstruction.
+More generally, in~\cite{zhu2015heterogeneity} repetition degrees can take any value greater than or equal to some value $\rho$, and node capacities also vary.

+Some work has been done on how FR codes can scale to larger systems.
+In~\cite{koo2011scalable}, constructions of cage graphs are used to create larger FR codes, in particular for when nodes have a much larger capacity than the repetition degree of the system.
+The code construction in~\cite{olmez2013constructions} uses Kronecker products to build larger FR codes.
+In~\cite{xu2013expander}, expander graphs are used to create and scale a code, though not an FR code.
+Most recently, in~\cite{itani2017dynamic} a genetic algorithm approach was used to solve for optimal block distributions on a system with possible data and node arrivals and heterogeneous block transfer costs.

+There are also many notions in coding theory which are related to \abbr codes, including batch codes, PIR codes, Fractional Repetition Batch (FRB) codes, and uniform Erasure Combinatorial Batch Codes (ECBCs).
+The most similar to our work are FRB codes and Uniform ECBCs~\cite{silberstein2015fractional}.
+Both of these notions require that any $t$ data symbols can be recovered from $t$ distinct nodes.
+ECBCs guarantee this even when $\rho-1$ nodes have failed.
+FRB codes have this batch property in addition to being an FR code and guaranteeing the file can be reconstructed from any $k$ nodes, but the batch property does not necessarily hold in the presence of failures.
+Thus neither solve our motivating problem of doing repair in a load-balanced way when multiple nodes have failed.

+Pliable Fractional Repetition Codes have also been recently studied, in which node storage capacity and block repetition degree can change over time~\cite{su2018pliable,su2018optimal}.
+In~\cite{su2018optimal}, the girth of the adjacency graph is used, defined as in our paper.
+Those works apply the girth to analyze storage capacities, showing conditions on girth and its relationship to storage capacity under which file size reaches optimal.
+They also show how a particular construction of Pliable Fractional Repetition Codes is also a Fractional Repetition Batch Code.